Instructor: Dr. Irina Nesmelova

 Tests must be taken on the day they are scheduled.
 No make-up tests.
 If you have to miss the test for legitimate reasons beyond your control (e.g. illness, etc.) you must notify me before the test.
 Quizzes will contain problems and/or concept questions and will be based on your homework problems.

 Homework: Homework is the key to success in any physics course.
 Suggested homework problems will be given after every class.
 I will not check the homework.
-However, quizzes will contain questions on homework problems.
+However, quizzes will contain homework questions or problems.
 I will answer homework questions during class or on review days.
-HW solutions will be available before the quiz or test.

 Grade Scale: There is no curve in the course.
 The median or average class grade is not predetermined.